fraunhoferhhi/xpsnr/README.md

 The following functionality is planned to be integrated in a future revision of this XPSNR implementation.
 Support is kindly requested.

-* support for RGB input (via RGB-to-YCbCr pre-conversion upon read)
 * support for multithreading during visual filtering for more speed
-* support for metadata as with FFmpeg's existing PSNR, SSIM filters
 * direct XPSNR integration into FFmpeg codebase if widely requested